Manuscript culture: Benefits

-While there were many restrictions on the bookseller, the job did have its benefits.
+While there were multiple restrictions on the bookseller, the job did have its benefits.
 The bookseller was free to produce and sell books, illuminate, or write for anyone they pleased like the Court, cathedral, or the wealthy laymen of the capital and provinces so long as they met their obligations to the university to which they had sworn oaths.
 In fact, most of their trade fell outside of the university regulation.
 There is an important distinction between the regulation of how books were traded within the university and how the booksellers were able to charge whatever the open market would bear.
 To the non-student or masters, there were no such restrictions on the booksellers.
 Between 1300–1500, the position of libraire was a closed position only open upon the resignation or death of a previous one.
 Aside from cheap books, it was only the libraire who was allowed to sell books in Paris.
 The university essentially guaranteed a monopoly on the sale of books for booksellers.

-Late Manuscript Culture
+Late manuscript culture

 Characteristics

-The period of "Late Manuscript Culture" dates from roughly the mid-fourteenth century to the fifteenth century, preceding and existing alongside the printing press.
-While embodying all of the ideals and adhering to the regulations observable in the Devotio Moderna, there are many clear characteristics of Late Manuscript Culture.
+The period of late manuscript culture dates from roughly the mid-14th century to the 15th century, preceding and existing alongside the printing press.
+While embodying all of the ideals and adhering to the regulations observable in the Devotio Moderna, there are multiple clear characteristics of late manuscript culture.
 For instance, careful attention was paid to the punctuation and layout of texts, with readability and specifically reading aloud taking preeminence.
 Meaning had to be clear in every sentence, with as little room left to interpretation as possible (compared to the lack of spaces in text and any markings for the purpose of aiding in enunciation), due to preachings' rise in popularity after the Fourth Lateran Council.
 Correct orthography was attempted whenever the necessary exemplars made it possible to emend earlier texts, especially Bibles, and this correction made many texts uniform.
-In this period of Manuscript Culture, the emendatiora, manuscripts which combined surviving texts of the oldest available exemplars with the manuscripts that had been currently acceptable and prominent, were created.
+In this period of manuscript culture, the emendatiora, manuscripts which combined surviving texts of the oldest available exemplars with the manuscripts that had been currently acceptable and prominent, were created.

 Aids to find one's way about the text are prominent features in these manuscripts.
-While none were invented solely in fifteenth century, they were used with increasing frequency and became more complex.
+While none were invented solely in the 15th century, they were used with increasing frequency and became more complex.
 These include: